Community incident response guidelines

 0.10.0, bug fixes are released either as part of 0.11.0 or 0.10.1.

 Security fixes are given priority and might be enough to cause a new version to be released.
 Each repository is entitled to establish their own complementary processes.
-SIG Security in conjunction with the TC can advise in case clarifications are required.
+The Security SIG in conjunction with the TC can advise in case clarifications are required.

 In order for the vulnerability reports to reach maintainers as soon as possible,